awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_GROUP.md

 ## Examples<a name="r_CREATE_GROUP-examples"></a>

-The following example creates a user group named ADMIN\_GROUP with a single user ADMIN:
+The following example creates a user group named ADMIN\_GROUP with a two users, ADMIN1 and ADMIN2\.

 ```
-create group admin_group with user admin;
+create group admin_group with user admin1, admin2;
 ```